singularity4/Theano/README.md

 # Theano

-Classification of the MNIST dataset with the logistic regression in Theano
+Classification of the MNIST dataset with the logistic regression in Theano.

+Other scripts ...comming soon.